thpongue/rockpaperscissors/docs/artifacts.md

 		- sass messing up wrecks watch and js sometimes does it too - dunno why though
 		- consider symlinking back end and front end into one location
 		- full build isn't closing
-		- back-end needs a dummy version of all dependencies
-		- support custom "named" games - ie don't use GUUID
 		- A/B test whether people will put their friends email addresses in - this gives us the ability to send cool, branded invites
 		- is there a better way to make socket.io accesible to Angular than making it global?
 		- handle unrecognised game id's
-		- is it possible to bdd test this by launching multiple windows / tabs?
 		- my project shouldn't copy into back end but copy into its own folder
 		- one-command watch from the root - maybe need to rename watch to front_end_watch and back_end_watch
 		- find a unit testing DI syntax that I like and stick to it with all unit tests